gvwilson/thirdbit/src/fiction/iffy/index.md

 "Stay there!" he snapped as Iffy started to rise.
 He tossed his rifle aside,
 its ammunition spent,
-and scuttled uphill and sat beside her, his back against the outcrop.
+and scuttled uphill to sit beside her with his back against the outcrop.

 "Citizens!"
 The Marine sounded more disappointed than angry.